 This is unquestionably the place to come if you’re looking to experience the history and culture of the city and with incredible rates available on the inexpensive to mid-range, it’s more than accessible for everyone, no matter their budget.

-You will find budget-friendly hostels to luxury hotels, many of them feature a garden, a terrace, a 24-hour front desk, free wifi., and within walking distance to the attractions, restaurants, and shops.
+You will find budget-friendly hostels to luxury hotels, and within walking distance to the attractions, restaurants, and shops.
 Candelaria is the best area to stay if you’re searching for where to stay in Bogota for one night.

-Best Places to stay in Bogota in La Candelaria:
+Best Places to stay in Bogota in La Candelaria for first-timers:

 luxury ($$$): Hotel Santa Lucia Boutique Spa This 5 star hotel is located in the historic heart of Bogota, close to Bogota’s Gold Museum, Bolivar Square and Bogota Cathedral.
 It has a charming central courtyard and elegant colonial-style décor rooms.